JeremyJamesL/notes/Vanilla Javascript/VanillaJS.md

 ## Closures

-A **Closure** is when an inner function has access to the function of its outer scope.
+A **Closure** is when an inner function has access to the scope of its outer function.

 ```javascript
 function retirement(retirementAge) {